TiberiumN/nimvkapi/README.md

 echo api@users.get(user_id=1)[0]["first_name"].str
 ```

-Prints IDs of all your friends, who is currently online from the phone:
+Prints IDs of all your friends who is currently online from the phone:
 ```nim
 import vkapi
 let api = newVkApi()